inikhilkedia/Cedar-Payment-Flow/README.md

-- paymentFormClass: CSS class for the payment form based on the editing state.
+- `paymentFormClass`: CSS class for the payment form based on the editing state.

-- reviewFragmentClass: CSS class for the review fragment based on the editing state.
+- `reviewFragmentClass`: CSS class for the review fragment based on the editing state.